 Key takeaways

-- It may be a sign of an underlying health issue.
+- It may be a sign your furry friend has an underlying health issue.

-- Watch out for other symptoms, and take your dog to the vet if you have any concerns.
+- Take your dog to the vet if you have any concerns about their symptoms.

 Trending posts